aaronsherwood/liveCoding/autoStartSuperCollider.md

         //MIDI
         MIDIClient.init;

-        //Note: you need to put the correct name here, IAC (etc.) is for a Mac
-        // Comment out the one that is not for you ~midiOut = MIDIOut.newByName("IAC Driver", "Bus 1"); // FOR MAC ~midiOut = MIDIOut.newByName("loopMIDI Port", "loopMIDI Port"); // FOR WINDOWS
+        //Comment out the one that is not for your computer:
+        ~midiOut = MIDIOut.newByName("IAC Driver", "Bus 1"); // FOR MAC
+        ~midiOut = MIDIOut.newByName("loopMIDI Port", "loopMIDI Port"); // FOR WINDOWS